10sec-project/10seconds/doc/build-osx.md

 ## Running Bitcoin Core

-Biteducoin Core should now be available at `./src/biteducoind`.
+10Seconds Core should now be available at `./src/10secondsd`.
-If you compiled support for the GUI, it should be available at `./src/qt/biteducoin-qt`.
+If you compiled support for the GUI, it should be available at `./src/qt/10seconds-qt`.

-The first time you run `biteducoind` or `biteducoin-qt`, it will start downloading the blockchain.
+The first time you run `10secondsd` or `10seconds-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: